NaN-xyz/Confusify/README.md

 **Conf-makelist.py** was used to strip the source reference down from 600kb to 40kb.
 I then manually abridged the resulting file further to save on processing.
 The pre-abridged file *confusables-sorted.txt* contains lists for a wider range of scripts beyond latin should that interest you.
 It's worth nothing that you could roll-your-own confusables by editing the list by hand.
 I found some questionable choices inside the list but have chosen to interpret the data as I found it.

-The larger the glyph set the more confusables and the better the effect will be.
-In order to see the effect in action you must have contextual alternates enabled software.
+The larger the glyph set the more confusables and confused the text will be.
+In order to see the effect in action you must have contextual alternates enabled software. [scripts.sil.org](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=fontdownloads) is a great place to find useable fonts under the Open Font License.

 The boat just about floats.
 Please leave any comments, requests, bugs here on GitHub.